 I understand that if I violate the Drug and Alcohol Testing Program policy, its supporting documents or the law, I may be subject to discipline up to and including termination or I may be required to successfully participate in a substance abuse evaluation and, if recommended, a substance abuse treatment program.
 If I am required to and fail to or refuse to successfully participate in a substance abuse evaluation or recommended substance abuse treatment program, I understand I may be subject to discipline up to and including termination.

-• s about me are confidential and may be lministrative regulations or the law.
-(Signature of Employee) (Date)
+I further understand that drug and alcohol testing records about me are confidential and may be released in accordance with this policy, its supporting administrative regulations or the law.

+(Signature of Employee)

+(Date)

 Date of Revision: September 8, 2009